The length spectrum of holomorphic quadratic differential metrics: Lamination and flat cone metric

 \section{Lamination and flat cone metric}

-In this section, our aim is to find a dense geodesic in a flat cone surface.
-Since singularities make geodesics complicated, we will transform from flat cone metrics to standard hyperbolic metrics, and use the information observed from hyperbolic geodesics to determine whether there exists a dense geodesic.
-We will study both the hyperbolic metric and the flat cone metric on a closed surface.
+To obtain information about holonomy, it is helpful if there exists a dense geodesic in the flat cone surface.
+In this section, we will study the relations between lamination and foliation and find out when a dense geodesic exists.
 To avoid ambiguity, we will use ``hyperbolic geodesics'' and ``flat geodesics'' to distinguish different cases if necessary.